13 Aug How well are you using your data?

 Return On Investment of on-board safety systems

-Fleet Response compares claims data on a client-by-client basis with the safety packages on vehicles that have been involved in accidents.
+Fleet Response compares claims data on a client-by-client basis with the safety programs on vehicles that have been involved in accidents.
 This makes for better business decisions about which systems to pay for when adding new vehicles to the fleet.
-It also can identify which safety trainings are most important for drivers, based on the safety features being used.
+It can also identify which safety trainings are most important for drivers, based on the safety features being used.

 Subrogation payments expected v. received